 Limited Liability Partnership in India is a new concept.
 LLP in India came into existence in the year 2008 with the Limited Liability Partnership Act.
-Since then it has become a preferable form of business.
+Since then it has become a preferred form of business.
 It is a modern form of partnership having elements of both a company and a partnership.
 LLP is registered with the Registrar of Companies (ROC).
 An application to register LLP has to be made online at the MCA e-filing portal.
-Therefore, there are a defined set of annual LLP compliances that are to be followed in the prescribed format.
+Therefore, there is a defined set of annual LLP compliances that are to be followed in the prescribed format.

 Annual LLP compliances

 LLP is a type of business entity.
 This type of entity shares features of both a partnership firm and a company.
 It is regulated by the Registrar of Companies, Ministry of Corporate Affairs.
 LLP is a legal entity, which is separate from its partners.
 It also has perpetual succession.

 Related: Closing of an LLP (Limited Liability Partnership)

 Mentioned below are the LLP compliances which are important to the firm:

 The first and most important LLP compliances are that all LLPs must maintain proper books of account relating to its affairs on a yearly or accrual basis.
 However, The book of accounts must be kept as per the double-entry system of accounting at the registered office.
 In the case of LLPs with a turnover of more than Rs.40 lakhs or capital of over 25 lakhs, the company accounts must be audited by a Chartered Accountant.

 A Limited Liability partnership has to file 2 types of annual returns each year as prescribed by the MCA.